ishaankor/Software-Tools-Blog/labreport3.md

          ./biomed//gb-2003-4-6-r39.txt:484:          M. javanica with the cognate genes ./biomed//gb-2003-4-6-r39.txt:752:          M. javanica (WMj) sequences from
          ./biomed//gb-2003-4-6-r39.txt:758:          M. javanica datasets from NCBI (NMi
+       - The `--line-number` command-line option works by finding the *PATTERN* (in this case, it was "bio" and "java" for their respective test cases) in a file and the line in which they are located in.
+This tends to be incredibly useful as it allows the user to quickly find the correct line to search for regarding the given *PATTERN* in any file - this saves a lot of time!

      - `grep --count`:
        - File - `1-3_meth_901.txt`: